Thursday, July 09, 2009

 House, M.E.

 2-3 years after the rest of the world, I've finally caught up with the series "House, M.D."
-The bits and pieces I had seen of it before led me to severe bias against the show, what with the quick "too cool to be real" dialog and the beautiful people on screen.
+The bits and pieces I had seen of it before led me to severe bias against the show, what with the rapid-fire, "too cool to be real" dialog and the beautiful people on screen.
 "Blech," I thought, "more American non-realistic drivel."
 But now that I've finally been watching it - and this only applies through season 2, hoping it doesn't go down hill! - I think the series, and the character of House in particular, are sheer genius.

 It would be way too long for me to go into all the qualities I think make the series so good, but there's one aspect in particular I find myself relating to so much - House's repeated ducking of redemption.
 He will forego emotion, wrestle with his leg and pill addiction, never actually say a kind word to anyone, etc. If you've watched the series, it's referenced directly many times.
 But the beauty of the series is in setting up your expectations that he may be saved.
 After all, the other characters are all so much more emotional.. or emotive.
 There's subtle humor to soften you as you watch.
 The characters are beautiful.
 So you kind of assume that in the thick of it all, House himself will finally be saved.
 Surely, in the season finale he'll be cured.
 Or realize something life changing. or fall in love.
 But the brilliant scriptwriters never allow it to happen.